 Applications are now available for the Elevate Elmira Entrepreneurs Program.
 This program is a free six-week mentoring and networking program courtesy of the Empire State Reduction Initiative (ESPRI) and The Chemung County Chamber of Commerce.
 To qualify, you must be an individual with an in-home or storefront business in the ESPRI target area (map in application).
 You must also be able to attend six sessions held Tuesdays from 7:30 a.m. to 10:00 a.m. at the Chemung County Chamber of Commerce, Lower Level Board Room.

-To apply, interested individuals must complete the application form found in the link below by Friday, May 11th and complete an interview with members of the Elevate Elmira Entrepreneurs Task Force.
+To apply, interested individuals must complete the application form found in the link below and complete an interview with members of the Elevate Elmira Entrepreneurs Task Force.

 The City of Elmira was selected as one of 16 communities statewide to participate in the Empire State Poverty Reduction Initiative (ESPRI) and was awarded $1 million dollars.